jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 • Put a combo counter on this equipment
 • Put a energizing counter on this equipment
 Equipped creature gets +3/+3 if this equipment has an augmented counter on it and has double strike if this equipment has a combo counter on it.
-Whenever equipped creature attacks, if this equipment has a energizing counter on it, create a Chroma token.
+Whenever equipped creature attacks, if this equipment has a energizing counter on it, create a Chroma token and a Lumina token.
 Equip {2}
 Sacrifice two Lumina tokens: Create a token copy of this equipment attached to target creature you control.
 Activate this ability only if you control no token copies of this equipment.
 ```